-2.15.2.5 Sensitive Receptors
+2.15.2.4 Sensitive Receptors

 Some land uses are considered more sensitive to changes in air quality than others, depending on the demographic characteristics of occupants and users and the activities involved.
-Sensitive receptors include residential areas, hospitals, elder-care facilities, rehabilitation centers, elementary schools, daycare centers, and parks.
+Sensitive receptor sites include residential areas, hospitals, elder-care facilities, rehabilitation centers, elementary schools, daycare centers, and parks.

-Land uses adjacent to the proposed improvements sites include Port of Los Angeles West Basin, east of the project corridor; office buildings on the west side of John S. Gibson Boulevard; and residential uses on the hillside above I-110 and SR 47.
+Land uses adjacent to the proposed improvements sites include Port of Los Angeles West Basin, east of the project corridor; office buildings on the west side of John S. Gibson Boulevard; and residential uses on the hillside above I-110 and SR 47 and along SR 47 and I-110 connector.
 Sensitive receptors in the project vicinity are shown in Figure 2.15-2.
-The nearest school is Barton Hill Elementary School, located at 423 N. Pacific Avenue, approximately 800 feet (0.15-mile) south of the project corridor.
+The closest residential uses are the first row of residences on the northeast of SR 47/I-110 connector, approximately 81 feet from the project corridor; the nearest school is Barton Hill Elementary School, located at 423 N. Pacific Avenue, approximately 800 feet (0.15-mile) south of the project corridor.
 Daycare facilities nearest to the project corridor include Comprehensive Child Development, located at 769 W. 3rd Street in the San Pedro Neighborhood Facility, and World Tots LA at 100 W 5th Street, located approximately 0.55-mile and 0.6-mile south of the project site, respectively.
 The nearest hospital is the San Pedro Peninsula Hospital (1300 W. 7th Street), located approximately 1-mile southwest of the project site.